cedadev/cis/doc/collocation.rst

 .. warning:: When collocating two data sets with different spatio-temporal domains, the sampling points should be
     within the spatio-temporal domain of the source data.
-Otherwise, depending on the collocation options selected, strange artefacts can occur, particularly with linear interpolation.
-Spatio-temporal domains can be reducded in CIS with :ref:`Aggregation <aggregation>` or :ref:`Subsetting <subsetting>`.
+Otherwise, depending on the collocation options selected, strange artifacts can occur, particularly with linear interpolation.
+Spatio-temporal domains can be reduced in CIS with :ref:`Aggregation <aggregation>` or :ref:`Subsetting <subsetting>`.